alexentwistle/Council/README.md

 # Council

-## For data retrieval and API integration from local council websites
+## For data retrieval from local council websites